2016-07-05 18:38:54 • ID: 1455

 Neanderthals in the Upper Loire River Valley

-This is a convergent scraper (7x2,5x0,7 cm) made of local flint with a facetted platform indicating to a Levallois production system reworked by Quina retouches.
-Such a combination of technological traits is often found in the Mousterian sites in the Rhone valley.
+This is a convergent scraper (7x2,5x0,7 cm) made of local flint with a facetted platform indicating to a Levallois production system, reworked by Quina retouches.
+Such a combination of technological traits is occasionally found in the Mousterian sites near the Rhone valley.

 La Champ Grand is located in the eastern Massif Central, 5 km upstream from Roanne in the Loire river valley.
 It is one of several open-air Palaeolithic sites at in the Villerest district.
 Other important sites nearby are Le Roche de la Caille, la Goutte-Roffat (a Magdalenian with 182 engraved schist plaquettes) the Vigne Brun site (early Gravettian) and the nearby Carriere Chaumette with a Mousterian ensemble.